U.S. Press Freedom Tracker

 In footage captured by Decker, the photojournalist can be heard saying, “Oh my gosh, I’m not with them.”
 An officer then responds, “OK.
 Well, you’re here,” to which Decker replies, “I’m working.”
 “Anybody that’s here,” the officer continues.
 “OK, I’m not fighting,” Decker says.
 “I’m on assignment.”

 Decker told the alt-weekly that he eventually convinced the officers to put his camera and other gear in his car, which was then impounded, and his belongings inventoried.
-His camera remains in custody.

-According to court records reviewed by the U.S. Press Freedom Tracker, the photojournalist was charged with trespassing on property after warning and resisting officer without violence to his or her person.
+The publication reported that Decker was among more than 30 individuals arrested outside the facility that day.
+According to court records reviewed by the Tracker, the photojournalist was charged the same as the protesters, with trespassing on property after a warning and resisting an officer without violence to his or her person.

 The U.S. Press Freedom Tracker catalogs press freedom violations in the United States.
 Email tips to [email protected].